 Yes.
 GRE scores are required for admissions decisions in the EPET program.
 They serve as one of many pieces of information used in our decision-making and are not used as the sole basis for admissions decisions.
 Please see the APPLY page for more information.

 Are there special application requirements for international students?

 What are the educational requirements for admission?

-There are no specific requirements beyond a bachelor’s degree, outstanding credentials and/or achievements, and strong recommendations from those who understand the promise and demands of doctoral study.
+There are no specific requirements beyond a 4-year bachelor’s degree, outstanding credentials and/or achievements, and strong recommendations from those who understand the promise and demands of doctoral study.
 Most of our successful applicants do not come directly out of their undergraduate education into our program, but some do.
 Many have teaching experience or other relevant educational experience (other than being a student) which is a strong advantage in becoming an educational researcher but is not a requirement for admission.

 When will I find out if I am accepted?

 Typically, applicants for both the on-campus and hybrid modes hear by March 1 regarding whether or not they have been accepted to the program.

 What are some ways in which graduate students get involved in research projects?

 Students can be involved in research projects in multiple ways.
 One is to work with your advisor on their grants or projects that are active.
 Another is to reach out to other professors in EPET or in other programs to work on their projects.
 Please check the Research page to see a list of active projects in EPET.
 Students are also encouraged to be involved in independent projects, for instance through research practicum, starting their second year.
 Funding to support these small independent projects is often made available through the EPET program or the College.

 How are students supported to go to conferences and grow their network of mentors and collaborators?